 Creates an overlapping area that helps maintain price direction.
 The overlap between a bearish and bullish FVG creates the BPR, which prevents further downward movement and leaves the BISI as a breakaway gap.

-What is the difference between Breakaway Gaps & Regular Fair Value Gaps?
+What is The Difference Between Breakaway Gaps & Regular Fair Value Gaps?

 What distinguishes Breakaway Gaps from regular FVGs is their behavior post-formation.
 While FVGs typically get filled, Breakaway Gaps indicate exceptional movement that prevents immediate price return.